ACCOUNTING ENTRIES

 5. Time preferred dividend earned ratio

-This measure the ability of a company to make preferred dividend payments each year.
+This measures the ability of a company to make preferred dividend payments each year.

-= (Net profit after interest and tax)/(Annual preferred divided)
+= (Net profit after interest and tax) / (Annual preferred dividend)

 B: PROFITABILITY AND RETURN ON EQUITY OR ASSETS

 The ability can be measured according to volume of sales or resources employed in generating the profits.
-These ratios measure the rate of profitability ratios.
+These ratios measure the rate of profitability.
 Profit is taken to be net profit prior to interest and taxes.
-Ratios falling under this group are:-
+Ratios falling under this group are:

 Specific trades / industries.
 The sales figure is VAT exclusive.
 A high gross profit percentage does not result in a large (absolute) figure of gross profit.